-To our knowledge, this is the first study investigating brain AA in SUDs using epigenetic clocks specifically designed for brain tissues (DNAmClock{Cortical}, CerebralCortexClock{common}, and PCBrainAge).
-No-tably, we found that despite the high correlation between the clocks, the contribution of the variables observed in our principal component analyses (PCA), along with the innovative dichotomous classification of our sample, emphasized that the three brain-specific epigenetic clocks have distinct characteristics and do not necessarily converge when classifying individuals based on their AA.
+To our knowledge, this is the first study investigating brain AA in SUDs using epigenetic clocks specifically designed for brain tissues $(DNAmClock{Cortical},\ CerebralCortexClock{common},\ and\ PCBrainAge).\ No$ tably, we found that despite the high correlation between the clocks, the contribution of the variables observed in our principal component analyses (PCA), along with the innovative dichotomous classification of our sample, emphasized that the three brain-specific epigenetic clocks have distinct characteristics and do not necessarily converged week to be addition sifying individuals based on their AA.
 Hence, our findings align with the idea that each clock might capture unique aspects of aging.
-As we noted in the Method section, while this PC1-based dichotomization facilitates downstream comparisons, it represents a simplification of what is likely a continuous biological process.
-This classification should, therefore, be interpreted as a pragmatic, exploratory strategy to investigate broad molecular differences associated with higher versus lower levels of epigenetic aging in the brain.
+As we noted in the Method section, while this PC1-based dichotomization facifitates downstream comparisons, it represents a simplification of what is likely ap continuous biological process.
+This classification should, therefore, beinterpreted as a pragmatic, exploratory strategy to investigate broad molecular differences associated with higher versus lower levels of epi genetic aging in the brain.

-Overall, the differential gene expression and pathway analysis findings suggest that AA in SUD is not a uniform process but that distinct biological mechanisms contribute to aging, depending on the type of substance involved.
-The most robust differences between AA+ and AA- were observed in the AUD group, which aligns with previous research showing an effect of AUD on AA (9, 12).
-Enrichment analyses suggest that AA is related to protein phosphorylation, signal transduction, and the positive regulation of protein localization to the plasma membrane.
+Overall, the differential gene expression and pathway analysis find ings suggest that AA in SUD is not a uniform process but that distinct bia ological mechanisms contribute to aging, depending on the type of substance involved.
+The most robust differences between AA+ and AA-were observed in the AUD group, which aligns with previous researed show ing an effect of AUD on AA (9, 12).
+Enrichment analyses suggesethat A{AS} is related to protein phosphorylation, signal transduction, and the post itive regulation of protein localization to the plasma membrane.
 Protein phosphorylation and signal transduction are essential processes often altered in both normal aging and disease progression (15, 16).
 Furthermore, the finding of enrichment of glutamatergic synapse pathways aligns with studies suggesting a critical role of glutamate in both aging and